Target Responsibility For Alcohol Connected Emergencies (TRACE)

 Background

-The TRACE Protocol was created in the spring of 2004 when a diverse group of law enforcement agencies, including the Department of Alcoholic Beverage Control, stakeholder groups and individuals tried to grapple with the increasing problem of youth access to alcohol.
+The TRACE Protocol was created in the spring of 2004 when a diverse group of law enforcement agencies, including the Department of Alcoholic Beverage Control, stakeholder groups, and individuals, sought to address the growing problem of youth access to alcohol.

-Casey Goodwin, a college student from Exeter, had been killed in a head-on crash by an 18 year old drunk driver.
-Her mother, Lynne, was troubled by one nagging thought.
-Although the police had done an excellent job investigating the crash and the drunk driver was sentenced to a lengthy prison term, she knew another person was involved in the crime that killed her daughter.
-That person was the individual who either sold or gave the alcoholic beverages to the drunk driver.
-Lynne simply asked why there wasn’t a better method of investigating that aspect of drunk driver crashes involving minors.
+Casey Goodwin, a college student from Exeter, was killed in a head-on crash by an 18-year-old drunk driver.
+Her mother, Lynne, was troubled by one persistent thought.
+Although the police had done an excellent job investigating the crash and the drunk driver had received a lengthy prison sentence, she knew another person was involved in the crime that killed her daughter: the individual who either sold or provided alcohol to the drunk driver.
+Lynne simply asked why there wasn’t a better method for investigating this aspect of drunk driving crashes involving minors.

-The questions Lynne Goodwin asked eventually brought together ABC with the Attorney General’s Office, California Highway Patrol, MADD, FNL and many other agencies and stakeholder groups.
+Lynne Goodwin’s questions eventually brought together ABC, the Attorney General’s Office, the California Highway Patrol, MADD, FNL, and many other agencies and stakeholder groups.

-ABC had a distinct role to play with TRACE.
-Of course, there was the obvious access to licensed premises and a high level of expertise.
-But there was also a dedicated corps of ABC Investigators who were extremely motivated in taking up the assignment.
+ABC played a crucial role in TRACE.
+In addition to access to licensed premises and a high level of expertise, ABC had a dedicated corps of investigators highly motivated to take on the assignment.

-Initially, TRACE was funded with a grant from the Office of Traffic Safety (OTS).
-This funding paid for overtime, equipment, and creation of support mechanisms, training videos and printing.
+Initially, TRACE was funded by a grant from the Office of Traffic Safety (OTS), which covered overtime, equipment, and the creation of support mechanisms, training videos, and printed materials.

-In May 2006, the TRACE Unit at ABC was born as a free standing bureau within the Department.
+In May 2006, the TRACE Unit at ABC was established as a standalone bureau within the Department.

-Today, TRACE has continued to be supported by OTS grant funding which has stabilized the unit and ensured its continued operation.
+Today, TRACE continues to be supported by OTS grant funding, which has stabilized the unit and ensured its continued operation.

 Report